MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

 ## Plot Ingredients

-This story will draw from mythologies of the Abrahamic traditions, early 20th century computing history (particularly Unix, and early AI and symbolic computing using Lisp), Marxism, and contemporary survivalist culture.
+This story will draw from mythologies of the Abrahamic traditions, early 20th century computing history [^1] (particularly Unix, and early AI and symbolic computing using Lisp), Marxism [^2], and contemporary survivalist culture.